nbabusundaram/elk/README.md

 2. Please place the elk-config folder in your home directory.
 It is very important, otherwise you have to change the elkstart.sh file according to the logstash configuration file location.

-3. Open your terminal, and change the directory to the Scripts directory. and run elkstart.sh file using command  ###sh elkstart.sh
+3. Open your terminal, and change the directory to the Scripts directory. and run elkstart.sh file using command Scripts# sh elkstart.sh

 4. Now you supposed to get the running containers id as the response.
 If any error, please mail me nbabu.sundaram@gmail.com , i will happy to help you.

 5. That's all.
 Everything set.
 Open the browser, and type http://localhost:9292.
 You should able to kibana dashboard.

+6. If you want to stop the cluster, run the following command from the scripts folder Scripts# sh elkdown.sh